LamyaMamdouh/LlamaChat-OASST1/README.md

 ## Section 1 — System Architecture
 See `architecture-diagram.png` in the repository root.

-> ⚠️ Make sure `architecture-diagram.png` is committed and pushed to the GitHub repo root before submission.

 ---

 ## Section 2 — VPC & Networking